Simpson Kalisher: Independent documentary projects

 Kalisher's 1961 book, Railroad Men: A Book of Photographs and Collected Stories with 44 duotone plates of men at work on trains and in railway yards in a period of decline for that form of transport, was produced from pictures for an unpublished magazine assignment.
 He funded the project himself and used a Leica and tape recorder.
 The photographs were accompanied by 44 interviews recorded by the photographer.
-The series has been shown frequently and is in the collections of a number of major American museums.

 Kalisher followed Railroad Men with two more photographic books, Propaganda and Other Photographs (1976) in which Ian Jeffrey identifies the photographer as "a specialist observer of urban alienation and, like Diane Arbus, a brutal parodist of pictorial stereotypes;" and The Alienated Photographer (2011), the contents of which were also exhibited.

 Kalisher was listed in a document with other photographers Garry Winogrand, Hans Namuth, Harry Callahan, Roy De Carava, amongst numbers of artists and musicians as attending a public meeting of the National Committee for a SANE Nuclear Policy in Madison Square Garden on May 19, 1960.
 The document was used in the 1960 Senate inquiry "Communist Infiltration in the Nuclear Test Ban Movement.
 In 1974, by contrast, he is identified as "the internationally famed photographer" for his picture of Litchfield County's Shepaug River used to illustrate the Senate Committee on Interior and Insular Affairs Amend the Wild and Scenic Rivers Act document (part 4) to show its "scenic beauty of and the dramatic action of its clear, unspoiled water."
-Kalisher was then living in Roxbury, near Shepaug River.